 Let me tell you something now, since I have shaved my beard off I do not like it at all; my face doesn’t look right, it doesn’t feel right.
 I think everything is better with a beard.
 Everything.

 Much like Samson, I feel I have lost the source of what is me, of who I am.
 Now I need to grow it back.

-So, for all those guys out there, those are my pros and cons of travelling with a beard.
+So, for all those guys out there, those are my pros and cons of beards.

 Think I’ve missed something?
 Then let me know!
-If you’ve got any pros and cons of travelling with a beard then post it in the comment box below.
+If you’ve got any pros and cons of having a beard then post it in the comment box below.
 And happy travels beardy men!